SkyForgerUK/Project_2_RPSSL/README.md

 - Landing page
 - Pop-up window explaining the rules of the game

-### Navigation Bar and Footer
+## Navigation Bar and Footer
 Both Nav bar and footer are responsive to the size of the screen being used to read the website.
 - __Navigation Bar:__
-    - Nav bar holds abreviation of the games full name and a stylised button that brings up rulls on a pop-up window.
+    - Nav bar holds abreviation of the game's full name and a stylised button that brings up rules contained in a pop-up window.
 - __Footer:__
-    - Footer contains full name of the game and is ised to give the site a better visual look.
+    - Footer contains full name of the game and is used to give the site a better overal look.
 ## Landing Page
 - __Game Area:__
     - Holds the: